wesleywerner/eureka-docs/source/user-interface/index.rst

 Sound
 ^^^^^

-The sound render mode highlights sectors where sound will reach.
-Hover the mouse cursor over the sector in question to highlight where sounds originating will propagate.
+The sound render mode highlights sectors based on how sound travels.
+You have to be in sector edit mode for this mode to work (press :kbd:`s`), hover your mouse cursor over a sector to see how sound will propagate.

+* Orange sectors indicate where sound will reach at volume 2
+* Blue sectors indicate connected sectors where sound does not reach
+* Red sectors indicate where sound will reach at volume 1

+By setting the `sound block` flag on linedefs, you can lower the volume of traveling sounds.
+Sounds do not travel across two sound-blocking lines.

 .. image:: sector-rendering-sound.png